Most Squats in 24hrs Guinness World Record Attempt

 In his memory, I have undertaken to raise £80,000 for charitable projects in Southern Africa and have committed myself to a series of ultra-endurance fitness challenges designed to raise awareness and help drive this venture.
 I am also writing a book about my endurance challenges, the proceeds of which will contribute towards my fundraising goals.

-Additionally, I am comitted to making a documentary film about Garai and the ways he has inspired me and many other people to take on and achieve goals which we never believed could be possible.
-Again, all the proceeds of the documentary film will be dedicated to my fundraising goals.
+Additionally, I've pledged to make a documentary film about Garai to show how he inspired me - and many other people - to take on and achieve goals which we never believed could be possible.
+All the proceeds of the documentary film will contribute towards my overall £80,000 fundraising goal.

-To date, I have raised over £18,000 towards the £80,000 target through my various world record events and I aim to continue working on this legacy project until my fundraising target has been attained.
-However, for my 50th birthday celebration, I was keen to address the urgent needs of the HH Orphanage and the Squats World Record attempt fundraising was aimed only at this particular project.
+To date, I have raised over £18,000 of the £80,000 target through my various world record challenge events and I aim to continue working on this project until my full fundraising target has been attained.
+However, for my 50th birthday celebration, I was keen to specifically address the urgent needs of the Hupenyu Hutsva Orphanage, so the Squats World Record attempt fundraising was aimed only at this charity.

 I will continue to fight on until I have achieved all my goals and seen this project through to fruition.
 Until then, you can continue to follow my progress on this fundraising page and on my personal blog.
 Those of you who never got to meet Garai in person, but would like to know a little more about him, can read an article about the last 10 years of his life as a skydiver, here .